GreenDelta/Sophena/README.md

 After this, refresh the project.

+### Building the database template
+The application contains a database template that contains the base data of Sophena.
+This template is extracted into the workspace if the database folder `<WORKSPACE>/database` does not exist.
+The template is located in `./sophena/resources/database.zip` and is currently generated via the [BuildDb](./sophena/src/sophena/db/BuildDb.java) script which simply imports the `./sophdat/gen/base_data.sophena` package in an empty database.
+Thus, you first have to run the [sophdat](./sophdat) tool in order to create the database template which is distributed with the application.

 ## License
 Unless stated otherwise, all source code of the Sophena project is licensed under the [Mozilla Public License, v.
 2.0](http://mozilla.org/MPL/2.0/).
 Please